 - 1. Start your system and press the [F2] key when the Fujitsu logo appears.
 You will enter the BIOS Setup Utility. - 2.
 Using the arrow keys, go to the Boot menu. - 3.
 Arrow down to the Boot Device Priority submenu.
 Press [Enter]. - 4.
 If "Optical Media Drive" or "CD-ROM Drive" is not at the top of the list, arrow down to the drive in the list, and press the space bar (or the + key) to move it to the top of the list.
 (The system attempts to boot from the devices in the order in which they are listed.).
 Note that the BIOS for some systems will indicate "CD-ROM Drive", even when a DVD drive is connected. - 5.
-If you have an external DVD drive connected, install.
-If you want to install all components, click [Select All].
-Clicking [Select All] will select all of the blue-coded components; you must select grey and green components separately.
+If you have an external DVD drive connected, proceed to step 6; otherwise, proceed to step 7. - 6.
+If you have an external DVD drive connected: - Select the Advanced menu in the BIOS window. - Once you have selected the components you wish to install, click [Install Selected Subsystems]; the components will be installed. - Scroll down to the USB Features submenu and press the Enter key to open it.